-Milwaukee Public Schools' (the District) Management's review of the changes in the pension plan fiduciary net position and actuarial liabilities for the Milwaukee Board of School Directors Supplemental Early Retirement Plan for Teachers (the Plan) for the fiscal years ended on June 30, 2017 and 2016 is presented below.
-This information supplements the financial statements in this report.
+Milwaukee Public Schools' (the District) Management's review of the changes in the pension plan fiduciary net position and actuarial liabilities for the Milwaukee Board of School Directors Early Retirement Supplement and Benefit Improvement Plan (the Plan) for the fiscal years ended on June 30, 2017 and 2016 is presented below.
+This information is intended to supplement the financial statements in this report.